YuchenTan777/CCI-S2-Coding-Two/Week 4 Exercise - Python webscraper/ReadMe.md

 * How do we get to those web pages?
 * Will you need to gather more data from the next page?

+> HTML describes the structure of a web page semantically, and originally included cues for the appearance of the document.